How My Polaroids Of The Sept. 11 Attacks Led Me Into America's Secret Court System For Terrorist Suspects

 This shot isn't great, but it shows that after the towers collapsed the smoke plume completely obscured the Manhattan skyline.
 Normally, you can see the downtown skyline on this street.

-Here you can see that the rest of the World Financial Center -- where the Wall Street Journal used to have its offices -- remained relatively unscathed.
+Here you can see that the rest of the World Financial centre — where the Wall Street Journal used to have its offices — remained relatively unscathed.

 This shot shows the scale of the disaster: Note that the smoke cloud is greater than the biggest buildings left in the city.